Whether you are new in the field or a professional who has seemed to run out of webinar introduction scripts, this guide will help you out.

 So apart from writing an enticing webinar opening script, you should seal the deal with a strong closing webinar script.
 After all, 42% of attendees convert after watching a good webinar marketing presentation.

-- Practice makes perfect.
-You may be a seasoned speaker, but this doesn’t mean you are immune to errors or technical problems.
-The best way to ensure that your webinar runs smoothly is to do a practice run.
-Include all the elements you are going to use in the presentation –technicalities included.
-This will give you ample time to troubleshoot issues that may affect your webinar.
+You may be a seasoned presentation speaker, but this doesn’t mean you are immune to errors or technical problems.
+The best way to ensure that your webinar runs smoothly is to do a practice run on your webinar software or platform.

-- Pick the right time.
-You can get the highest number of participants (22%) by hosting your webinar at 11 AM PST.
+You can get the highest number of audience or participants (22%) by hosting your webinar at 11 AM PST.
 The next best slots are 10 AM PST (19%), 9 AM PST (13%), 12 noon PST (10%), and 8 am PST (9%).

-With the right planning and practice, hosting a webinar will become a breeze for you.
+Now that you know the basics of making webinar script openings, it’s time to start writing!
+With the right planning and practice, hosting a webinar and running an online business will become a breeze for you.